 Please visit the CETL website to view the workshop schedule.

-- Consult with your department chair to ensure the proposed course has been approved to be offered in the hybrid format, and that your department plans to offer two sections of the course during Spring 2018.
+- Consult with your department chair to ensure the proposed course has been approved to be offered in the hybrid format, and that your department plans to offer two sections of the course during Fall 2018.
 (NOTE: Your department chair and associate dean will be copied when you submit your application and will be consulted prior to the participant selection stage.)